-The report presents actionable policy recommendations for the Nunatsiavut Assembly regarding voting options for the Canadian Constituency.
+The report presents concrete and actionable policy recommendations for the Nunatsiavut Assembly regarding voting options for voters in the Canadian Constituency.
 These recommendations were crafted with careful attention to two core values: maximizing accessibility and promoting electoral integrity.
 Maximizing accessibility refers to reducing barriers to accessing, casting, receiving, and counting ballots by the deadline.
-This principle focuses on improving voter convenience, boosting inclusion of community voice in votes, and increasing voter turnout.
-The latter value refers to ensuring the integrity of the vote by promoting voting equality through additional voting options and via safety measures to protect voter privacy and security.
+This principle focuses on improving voter convenience, boosting the inclusion of community voice in votes, and increasing voter turnout.
+The latter value refers to ensuring the integrity of the vote not only by promoting voting equality through additional voting options but also through safety measures to promote voter privacy and security when voting technology is adopted.